-At the inception of each hedging relationship, the Group documents the relationship between the hedging instrument and the hedged item; the risk management objective for undertaking the hedge transaction; and the methods used to assess the effectiveness of the hedge.
-At inception and on an on-going basis, the Group also documents and assesses the economic relationship between the hedging instrument and the hedged item.
-When required and for the purpose of maintaining a hedge ratio that complies with the hedge effectiveness requirements, the Group rebalances the hedge ratio by adjusting either the notional amount of hedging instrument or the notional amounts of hedged items.
+The Group applies hedge accounting for economic hedge relationships that meet the hedge accounting criteria.
+To qualify for hedge accounting, at the inception of each hedging relationship, the Group designates and documents the relationship between the hedging instrument and the hedged item; the risk management objective for undertaking the hedge transaction; and the methods used to assess the effectiveness of the hedge.
+At inception and on an on-going basis, the Group also assesses and measures the effectiveness of the hedging relationship between the hedging instrument and the hedged item.